michael-maldo/PostgreSQL/docs/basics/sql - intro.md

-### You can request that the results of a query be returned in sorted order:
+### you can request that the results of a query be returned in sorted order:

 ```jsx title="sql"
 \echo